-Never leave your vehicle with the key in the ignition and leaving a child, an adult s not self-sufficient or a pet who is not self-sufficient or a pet inside, even for a short while.
+Never leave your vehicle with the key in the ignition and leaving a child, an adult who is not self-sufficient or a pet inside, even for a short while.

 The reason for this is that the child may endanger himself or others by starting the engine, activating equipment such as the window winders for example, or locking the doors.